 Kirschenland Museum – Museum of Local History

 Address: Friedhofstrasse 3, 66903 Altenkirchen

-On an exhibition space of 120 sqm divided into seven rooms the museum presents the history of the village of Altenkirchen.
+On an exhibition space of 120 sqm divided into seven rooms, the museum presents the history of the village of Altenkirchen.
 The museum is housed in the town hall, which was built around 1823 and served as a primary school for 100 years and as the mayor’s office for a long time.
 The first of the seven rooms documents the history of the emigrants: From 1830 to 1880 over 1000 people from the Kohlbachtal region emigrated to America.
-Thus, every second inhabitant of the valley left his home at that time.
+Thus, every second inhabitant of the valley left their home at that time.
 The second room is dedicated to the “Old Church“, which gives the village Altenkirchen its name, and the 250-years of history of the local school.
-The further rooms show what village and private life was like at great-grandmother’s time: besides kitchen and household appliances as well as agricultural tools the exhibition illustrates how miners, shoemakers, blacksmiths, hairdressers and diamond grinders worked in the past.
-At present the museum is in a state of upheaval.
+The further rooms show what village and private life was like at great-grandmother’s time: besides kitchen and household appliances, as well as agricultural tools, the exhibition illustrates how miners, shoemakers, blacksmiths, hairdressers, and diamond grinders worked in the past.
+At present, the museum is in a state of upheaval.
 The exhibits will be cataloged and arranged in a new presentation.